Baukebrenninkmeijer/Baukebrenninkmeijer/README.md

 ### Hi there, I'm Bauke 👋

-I'm a deep learning practitioner🧠/data scientist📈.
+I'm a deep learning practitioner🧠/data scientist📈 at ABN AMRO, a Dutch bank.
 I have a background in computer science and data science, and thus both are very prevelant in my work.
 I have created some bots, some deep learning implementations and some libraries related to synthetic data.

 - 🔭 I’m currently working on setting up a personal website and synthetic data using GANs.